hilmanski/onebitedev-hugo-old/content/posts/create-open-graph-image-generator-introducing-imaginlive.md

 Currently I store the image using (imagekit)[https://imagekit.io/]

-## How does it work
+## Overview on how it works

 - User needs to create an account first.
 This is  important, since we don't want to just anyone use our API or abuse the service without limit.
 - User create a template from the client App.
 They can choose which font, position, logo, color or background for their image's template
 - User get their API-link after creating their template
 - User put this code on their meta image (twitter or on open graph) and change the title, whether manually or dynamically
-- The API will take a screenshot from our template based on user customization
+- The API will take a screenshot from our template based on user customization using Puppeter.
-- Upload the image on Image CDN Service like imagkit
+- Upload the image on Image CDN Service like Imagekit
 - We save this Image's URL at database.
 So for next time, it will load much faster